KyivAIGroup/iterative-winners-take-all/README.md

 Then you're ready to run the scripts to reproduce the figures in the paper.

-Should you have any questions, please [open an issue](https://github.com/KyivAIGroup/iterative-winners-take-all/issues) or send an email to us.
+Should you have any questions, please [open an issue](https://github.com/KyivAIGroup/iterative-winners-take-all/issues) or email us.

 ## Reproducing the figures